duglin/xreg-github/README.md

 - PUT/POST operations
 - see if we can prepend Path with / or append it with /
 - Don't allow creation of Resource w/o version - for HTTP PUT
+- save latest highest "versionId" in Resource so we can assign a new value if not provided by the client